This add-on is operated by RisingStack

 - Heroku will open Trace’s website and you can start to monitor your application

-If you use Trace for the very first time, please don’t forget to generate some traffic on your service and give us some minutes to be able to collect the first traces.
+Generate some data If you use Trace for the very first time, please don’t forget to generate some traffic on your service and give us some minutes to be able to collect the first traces.

 It’s a best practice to integrate your existing Trace Heroku add-on with multiple applications to see your infrastructure at one place.
 Trace is also able to visualize the communication between your applications and provide distributed debugging and stack traces.